-State Participant-Centered Service Plan Title:

-Plan of Services and Supports
+D-1: Service Plan Development (1 of 8) State Participant-Centered Service Plan Title: Plan of Services and Supports a.

-a.
 Responsibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies):
+Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies): Registered nurse, licensed to practice in the state

-- Registered nurse, licensed to practice in the State - Licensed practical or vocational nurse, acting within the scope of practice under State law - Licensed physician (M.D. or D.O) - Case Manager (qualifications specified in Appendix C-1/C-3) - Case Manager (qualifications not specified in Appendix C-1/C-3).

-Specify qualifications:

-🕡 Social Worker

-Specify qualifications:

-Licensed social workers employed by the Division of Medicaid.

-- Qualifications for the social worker include: - 1) Maintain an active, unencumbered and current license to practice social work in Mississippi - 2) A bachelor's degree in social work from an accredited university and, - 3) Two (2) years of full time experience in direct services to aged and disabled clients. - 4) Be certified as a qualified assessor for the comprehensive long term services and supports tool.
+Licensed practical or vocational nurse, acting within the scope of practice under state law Licensed physician (M.D. or D.O) Case Manager (qualifications specified in Appendix C-1/C-3) L Case Manager (qualifications not specified in Appendix C-1/C-3).
+Specify qualifications: \boxtimes Social Worker Specify qualifications: Licensed social workers employed by the Division of Medicaid.
+Qualifications for the social worker include: 1) Maintain an active, unencumbered and current license to practice social work in Mississippi 2) A bachelor's degree in social work from an accredited university and, 3) Two (2) years of full time experience in direct services to aged and disabled clients.
+4)1) Be certified as a qualified assessor for the comprehensive long term services and supports tool.
+Licensed soc ial workers employed by the Division of Medicaid.
+Qualifications for the social worker include: 2) A bachelor 3) Two (2) ye an active, unencumbered and current license to practice social work in Mississippi r's degree in social work from an accredited university and, ears of full time experience in direct services to aged and disabled clients. ed as a qualified assessor for the comprehensive long term services and supports tool.
+Other Specify the individuals and their qualifications: Appendi ix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
+Serv vice Plan Development Safeguards.
+Select one: Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.
+Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
+The state has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
+Specify: Appendi ix D: Participant-Centered Planning and Service Delivery 1.1.
+2 D 1 C 1 D D 1 4 (2.40)

-Other

-Specify the individuals and their qualifications:

-b.
-Service Plan Development Safeguards.
-Select one:

-- Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant. - Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.

-The State has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
-Specify: